inasafe/inasafe-doc/docs/source/training/curriculum/curriculum.rst

 To help workshop center of |BNPB| (Pusat Diklat BNPB) for effective and systematic workshop in order to reach all competencies needed, it is necessary to develop a curriculum.
-Therefore, this workshop curriculum Scenario Development fo Contingency Planning using OSM and |QGIS|/|project_name| is developed to be used as reference in workshop enforcement, both for national level or provincial/district.
+Therefore, this workshop curriculum Scenario Development for Contingency Planning using OSM and |QGIS|/|project_name| is developed to be used as reference in workshop enforcement, both for national or provincial/district level.
-This curriculum will be enhanced through Test and input from stakeholders, both from government agency and non-government agency.
+This curriculum will be enhanced through test and input from stakeholders, both from government agency and non-government agency.

 We hope this curriculum can be useful.